hidroh/hidroh.github.io/_posts/2016-02-27-richtext-textview-versus-webview.markdown

 <div class="cap"></div>

 So, say we have a piece of rich text, most probably in the form of HTML (e.g. a simplified HTML made for mobile reading), what kind of widget is best used to display it?
-How do we achieve the flexible yet rich reading experience from popular mobile readers like Readability, Pocket, or [Materialistic](https://github.com/hidroh/materialistic) (!)?
+How do we achieve the flexible yet rich reading experience from popular mobile readers like Readability, Pocket, or [Materialistic] (!)?

-In this article, we will explore two very popular and powerful widgets that has been available since API 1: [`TextView`](https://developer.android.com/reference/android/widget/TextView.html) and [`WebView`](https://developer.android.com/reference/android/webkit/WebView.html), for the purpose of rich text rendering.
+In this article, we will explore two very popular and powerful widgets that has been available since API 1: [`TextView`][TextView] and [`WebView`][WebView], for the purpose of rich text rendering.
 The article does not aim to provide a comprehensive comparison, but rather touches on several critical desicion making points.

-For the sake of comparison, let's assume that we are given the task of displaying [the following image-intensive article](http://www.propertyguru.com.sg/property-management-news/2015/11/111633/7-small-spaces-to-call-home), styled to specific background color, text size and color.
+For the sake of comparison, let's assume that we are given the task of displaying [the following image-intensive article][example], styled to specific background color, text size and color.
 We will first try to use available APIs in `TextView` and `WebView` to render the given HTML in the same, comparable way, then analyze their performance: memory, GPU and CPU consumption.
-Example code can be found [here](https://github.com/hidroh/richtext).
+Example code can be found [here][Github].

 <a href="/assets/img/textview-webview-sample.png"><img src="/assets/img/textview-webview-sample.png" class="img-responsive center-block img-thumbnail" style="max-height:320px" /></a>